lithnet/access-manager-docs/docs/installation/Choosing-between-the-Microsoft-and-Lithnet-LAPS-agents.md

 _2. LAPS events can be lost in a sea of other directory-related audit events_

 The Access Manager Service is designed to take the pain away from desktop and server admins who have to use feature-limited tools to access these passwords.
-It also puts control in the hands of LAPS administrators and makes sure they can easy control who has access to the local admin passwords and keeps robust and detailed records of access events.
+It also puts control in the hands of LAPS administrators and makes sure they can easily control who has access to the local admin passwords and keeps robust and detailed records of access events.
 It's the next generation of our trusted and proven [Lithnet LAPS Web App](https://github.com/lithnet/laps-web).

 ## Generating and storing local admin passwords
 Lithnet Access Manager has its own agent you can deploy to computers to manage the admin password.
 It behaves in much the same way as the Microsoft LAPS agent with a few important differences.